Do the Digit Insurance

 Tadasana is a Sanskrit word.
 While tada means mountain, asana means posture or pose.
 So, we get the phrase Mountain Pose by combining these two Sanskrit words.
 It is the foundation or base for all standing poses in yoga.

 Tadasana is an excellent pose for standing or resting.
-Additionally, you can practise this asana to improve your posture as well.
-Moreover, it is the starting and finishing position for many important asanas like the Surya Namaskar.
+You can also practise this asana to improve your posture.
+Moreover, it is the starting and finishing position for many important asanas, like the Surya Namaskar.

 Listed below are the various health benefits of practising tadasana: